Courses & Curriculum

 BIO 335 Plant Biology 3 credits

 Critical examination of the structure, physiology and biochemistry of vascular plants.
-Plant taxonomy.
-Emphasis on the interaction of plants with their environment.
+The interaction of plants with light, water and predators is included.
+The plants’ ability to grow in the face of Global Climate change is discussed.
 Prerequisites: BIO 111-112

 BIO 335L Plant Biology Laboratory 1 credit